 Rare tweeted yesterday that they're scheduling an emergency maintenance window, so as to remove newly added private crews and invisible underwater tags.
 The company received an alarming number of AllmondBeard errors post patch 1.0.7.

 Sea of Thieves' website lists AllmondBeard errors as related to players' connection to "Xbox Live and/or the Sea of Thieves services".
-However, the errors turned out to be server side, so Rare opted to simply undo the patch .
+However, the errors turned out to be server side, so Rare opted to simply undo .

 The swashbuckling adventure was back some six hours later, with Rare announcing they'll be monitoring the situation.
 And monitor they did but bearded problems persisted, despite hefty downtime.